-&lt;sup>1 Appiah-Kubi v Canada Border Services Agency, 2020 CART 17, at para 17.
+1 Appiah-Kubi v Canada Border Services Agency, 2020 CART 17 at para 17.

-&lt;sup>2 Chandler v Alberta Association of Architects [1989] 2 SCR 848.
+2 Chandler v Alberta Association of Architects [1989] 2 SCR 848.

-- [13] In Hachey, the Tribunal concluded that a review of ministerial decisions are conducted "de novo".
-The Tribunal must examine the underlying facts of the violation and draw its own factual and legal conclusions. - [14] In order to prove a violation of subsection 16(1) of the Health of Animals Act the onus is on the Respondent to establish the following three essential elements: - I. The Applicant is the person who committed the violation; and - II.
-The Applicant imported an animal product or animal by-product into Canada; and - III.
-The Applicant failed to present the animal product or animal by-product to Agency officers before being referred to the customs secondary examination area for luggage inspection. - [15] In this case the certified copies of all documents or exhibits relevant to this review have not been filed and the regulatory timeline for doing so has passed.
-Therefore, there is no evidence before the Tribunal capable of establishing a violation of subsection 16(1) of the Health of Animals Act.
+[13] In Hachey3, the Tribunal concluded that a review of ministerial decisions are conducted "de novo".
+The Tribunal must examine the underlying facts of the violation and draw its own factual and legal conclusions.

+[14] In order to prove a violation of section 7 of the Plant Protection Act the onus is on the Agency to establish the following four essential elements:

+- I. Mr. Kowalczyk is the person who committed the violation; and - II.
+Mr. Kowalczyk imported a plant product into Canada; and - III.
+Mr. Kowalczyk failed to present the plant product to Agency officers before being referred to the customs secondary examination area for luggage inspection; and - IV.
+Mr. Kowalczyk failed to produce all permits, certificates and other documentation.

+[15] In this case the certified copies of all documents or exhibits relevant to this review have not been filed and the regulatory timeline for doing so has passed.
+Therefore, there is no evidence before the Tribunal capable of establishing a violation of section 7 of the Plant Protection Act.